 In 2010, the campus embarked upon a very aggressive strategic plan.
 Through this plan, Hospice extended its reach into a wider range of nursing homes, assisted living facilities and private homes, as well as into more NJ counties, specifically Union County and the Monroe Township area.
 Continuing the tradition of offering excellent health care education to the community and healthcare professionals, many new educational programs were added to continue to serve the older adult population.

 In 2011 the campus opened Wilf Transport – a door-to-door transport service geared to serve seniors and disabled adults who are unable to utilize other forms of transportation – and on October 1, 2012 Wilf Transport began operations.
 Currently Wilf Transport provides service for Stein Assisted Living and Wilentz Residence, and also operates various community service contracts and transport services in the community, funded through both private and federal grant awards.
 Wilf Transport was approved by the IRS as a non-profit agency in 2014 and continues to grow its success to fulfill the mission of the campus.

 As we have increased our service, we have also outgrown office space.
 In April 2019, construction on the Education and Resource Center was completed.
 The building now houses all of our corporate offices, Stein Hospice offices and Wilf Transport.
 The Education and Resource Center also includes a variety of meeting rooms and a community room, which has allowed the Campus to expand its health, wellness and educational programs for the community.

-In January of 2020 the Wilf Campus launched its newest entity, Wilf At Home.
+In January of 2020 the Wilf Campus launched Wilf At Home.
 The agency provides home care in a number of settings including private homes, assisted living facilities and long-term care facilities.
 With options for non-medical companionship, spiritual/pastoral care, personal care assistance, and skilled nursing care; Wilf At Home aims to provide quality, individualized care in a trusting and comforting environment.